RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/readme.md

 └───────────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

+## \[Cumulative changes, preparing for next release, 0.4b\]

+* Extensive code and doc refactoring to avoid clutter in the main directory.

+---

 ## Quick installation

 Download Unicode.zip, unzip it in some directory of your choice, and run ``setenv`` to set the path (for Linux users: use ``. ./setenv.sh``, not ``./setenv.sh``, or your path will not be set).